top of page

 RPO Delivery Models

 That was the question we asked a number of CEOs, HR Directors, Hiring managers, and recruiters, as well as Business Partners at client and non-client companies.
 Guess what?
 The answers were as diverse as the people we interviewed.
-So, here at Serendi, we have decided to draft the ultimate RPO guide for you to use as a reference and, more importantly, a useful tool that gives a wide perspective on what is possible in the RPO world.
+So, here at Serendi, we have decided to draft the ultimate guide on RPO for you to use as a reference and, more importantly, a useful tool that gives a wide perspective on what is possible in the RPO world.

 And a final distinction: in the early days of RPO services, traditional search & selection recruitment firms were the main providers.
 With the increased sophistication of the RPO market, so-called pure players have now conquered the vast majority of the RPO business.
 These companies, that are not attached to a traditional recruitment firm but have RPO in their DNA, bring one major advantage: avoiding the inherent conflict of interest that used to exist.

-Basic RPO Models
+Basic RPO Delivery Models

-Model 1: End-to-end RPO
+RPO Model 1: End-to-end RPO

 Preparation